-Costa Samaras is an assistant professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University.
+Costa Samaras is an associate professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University.
 He directs the Center for Engineering and Resilience for Climate Adaptation and his research spans energy, climate change, automation, and defense analysis.

 Samaras analyzes how energy technology and infrastructure system designs affect energy use and national security, resiliency to climate change impacts, and life cycle environmental externalities.
 He is an affiliated faculty member in Carnegie Mellon's Scott Institute for Energy Innovation, the College of Engineering's Energy Science, Technology and Policy Program, and by courtesy, a faculty member in the H. John Heinz III College.

 Samaras is also an Adjunct Senior Researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 He served on a National Academies Committee evaluating the Department of Energy's advanced transportation energy research portfolio, serves on the Transportation Research Board's Energy Committee and the Alternative Transportation Fuels and Technologies Committee, is an Associate Editor of the journal Renewable and Sustainable Energy Reviews, and serves on the American Society of Civil Engineers Committee on Adaptation to a Changing Climate.
 He has published numerous studies examining electric and autonomous vehicles, renewable electricity, transitions in the energy sector, conventional and low-carbon fuels, and was one of the Lead Author contributors to the Global Energy Assessment.